olicooper/esphome-nspanel-lovelace-native/README.md

 # Installation

+This library only works with the latest minor versions of ESPHome, older versions are not officially supported but may still work.

 The installation of ESPHome on the ESP32 follows the standard ESPHome build method e.g. `esphome run --device COM6 basic-example.yaml`.
 It is possible to do OTA updates with the ESPHome CLI after the initial upload.

 For the GUI, this project relies on the HMI TFT firmware from the [ESPHome NSPanel Lovelace UI](https://github.com/sairon/esphome-nspanel-lovelace-ui) project.